asciidoctor/asciidoctor-tabs/js/README.md

 Asciidoctor.convertFile('document-with-tabs.adoc', { safe: 'safe' })
 ```

-Or you can pass a registry to the `register` method to register the extension with a scoped registry.
+Or you can pass the registry to the `register` method to register the extension with a scoped registry.

 ```js
 const Asciidoctor = require('asciidoctor')()